sophiaelizecruz/sophiaelizecruz.github.io/essays/final-essay.md

 for a project not involving web applications?
 If so, then discuss what Agile Project Management is, what Issue Driven Project Management is, and how you could see yourself applying it to different project contexts.

-Be careful and do not assume the reader understands what “configuration management” or “design patterns” or whatever means.
-You must define these terms if you are using them.

 ## Welcome to the End